pablolinde/slic_animator/README.md

 The slic_animator.py script processes a video by applying the SLIC (Simple Linear Iterative Clustering) segmentation algorithm to its keyframes to generate a painting-like stylized version of the input video.
 To use it, call the video2slic function.

-The video euro_slic.mp4 attempts to imitate the UEFA Euro 2024 introduction video.
-It is the video2slic output for the UEFA Euro 2024 introduction video but with its original clips.
+The video [UEFA EURO 2024 intro made with slic-animator](https://youtu.be/X2xzIweTNFM) attempts to imitate the [UEFA Euro 2024 introduction video](https://www.youtube.com/watch?v=pCPPEngwwCA).
+It is the video2slic output for the [UEFA Euro 2024 introduction video but with its original clips](https://www.youtube.com/watch?v=EajniExuHTw).
 In this case, video2slic was executed with its default parameters except for step (3 instead of 5).
 The input video had a resolution of 1280x720, 60 fps, and a duration of 30 seconds.
-The execution time was about 40 minutes (using only 3 cores on my 10-year-old HP laptop).
+The execution time was about 40 minutes (using only 3 cores on my at least 10-year-old HP laptop).
 Future improvements aim to enhance program efficiency through GPU acceleration and the use of OpenCV's slic function, which is better optimized.
+It is also planned to add a parameter that, if set to True, allows the user to keep the original audio of the video.

 ### Considerations: